Introduction

 - Safety and Compliant Benefit from the built in security and protection of data, access controls and certifications for compliance.

-These capabilities allow data scientists to work better, provide more quickly results, and expand the impact of their ideas in a secure manner.
+Consequently, these capabilities enable data scientists to work more efficiently, produce results more quickly, and broaden the impact of their ideas while maintaining security.

 8. Challenges and Strategic Considerations